LED bulbs use 75% less energy than incandescent bulbs — DOE

 The schematic above shows the "Pressurized Glycol" strategy—the industry standard in 2026:

-• The Collector: Acts as a heat trap.
+• The Collector: Acts as a heat risk.
 Sunlight enters through tempered glass and is absorbed by a selective coating on copper fins.

 • The Pump Station: A differential controller monitors the temperature at the roof and at the tank.
 If the roof is hotter than the tank, the pump wakes up.